Wanna Stay Out of These?

 In honor of the Memorial Tournament, here is a swing tip relating to the great, Jack Nicklaus.
 It’s a common refrain in golf instruction: The body controls the arms.
 But Jack operated the other way around.
 He had a clear idea of where he wanted his arms to be, and he moved his body to accommodate those positions.
 For example, Nicklaus wanted to feel that he could swing his arms freely.
 To do that, he said, he needed to get his right hip out of the way, so on his backswing, he moved his right hip back, not in a lateral slide but a rotation, perpendicular to the target line.
 Turning his right hip out of the way allowed Nicklaus to bring his arms down unimpeded, exploding through impact with tremendous speed.
 It’ s not a bad move for you to work on, too.

-Soften your hands for chip shots.
+Soften your hands for chip shots and putts.
 One of the most common mistakes most novice golfers make is gripping the club too tightly!
 Sam Sneed once said that the grip on the putter should be much like holding a little bird.
 Just tight enough to hold it but not too much to crush it.
-And remember, you're putting with loft.
+And remember, you're putting with loft when chipping.
+Pick the heel of the club up just a bit like Raymond Floyd.

 When practicing mix it up.
 Hit different shots to avoid repetitive practice.
 This translates to the course better than hitting the same shot with the same club over and over again like 60 times.

 While repetition is key during practice, make sure you practice more than just straight line, 20 foot putts.
-This type of practice is good, but will not prepare you for putts or shots you may encounter in a real tournament.
+This type of practice is good, but will not prepare you for putts or shots you may encounter on the course, or in a real tournament.
 Try shooting from farther distances or out of uneven terrain.
 Explore challenging areas on the green complexes and master them!.

 To hit high soft bunker shots don't be afraid to open up the clubface and position the ball more forward in your stance.
+Take a wider stance than normal.
 And remember.
 In order to pop the ball up you must swing down.
 Don't try to help it up!

 A side note here: